25 Low-Shedding Dog Breeds (With Pictures)

 Lifespan | 12–15 years |

 Maltese dogs are a popular toy breed easily distinguished by their flowing, silky fur.
-Although Maltese have luxuriously long hair, they do not shed often.
-On the flip side, they require weekly brushing.
+Although they have luxuriously long hair, they do not shed often, but they require weekly brushing.

 These beautiful dogs are widely adored for their charming and playful disposition.
 Maltese are known to get along with young children and other dogs and are always eager to shower their family members with affection.